Last modified: Dec. 5, 2024, 12:29 p.m.

-A not so common and local species in Belgium, that can occur even very numerous at certain locations.
+A not-so-common and local species in Belgium, that can, however, occur very abundantly at certain localities.

 Native